Upcoming Tour Date(s)

 Overview Pickup from SLC and visit the lake

 It goes without saying, that any visit to Utah isn't complete with going to the Great Salt Lake.
-By and far the most requested destination for birders visiting Utah, we have come up with a short enough tour to give any birder a nice introduction to the lake.
+By and far the most requested destination for birders visiting Utah, we have come up with a few options to give any birder a nice introduction to the lake.
 The lake is the largest remnant of Lake Bonneville, a prehistoric pluvial lake that once covered much of western Utah.
 In terms of surface area, it is the largest lake in the United States that is not one of the Great Lakes.

 We offer this tour option year-round and tailor each visit based on the timing.
 During the winter we focus on game birds, raptors, sparrows and gulls.
 During migration, a wide variety of shorebirds and waterfowl become the focus.
 And in the summer we share some of the incredible breeding birds.

-No matter the time of year, we alwasy start things off by visiting the actual lake via the Antelope Island Causway.
+No matter the time of year, we always start things off by visiting the actual lake via the Antelope Island Causway.
 Despite record low water levels the past few years the causeway still provides a great intro to the birds of the Great Salt Lake.
 Year-round we will see the Utah State Bird--the California Gull--ask us about the history and we'll happily share the story of this uniquer state bird!
 During the winter birds like Northern Harrier, Rough-legged Hawk, Bald Eagle, and American Kestrel hunt along the shoreline here.
 For spring migration a wide variety of shorebirds are possible.
-Birds like Snowy Plover, Long-billed Curlew, and Western Willet will be present form spring through fall migration.
+Birds like Snowy Plover, Long-billed Curlew, and Western Willet will be present from spring through fall migration.
 Perhaps the best time and reason to visit is July through August when millions of Wilson's Phalarope and Red-necked Phalarope stage on the lake and put on a shorebird spectacle like nowhere else in America.
 In the spring and fall, 100's of 1,000's of Eared Grebes also create a unique birding experience.

 Making our way on to Antelope Island we'll take you to some of our favorite spots for island specialties.
 Year round we may encounter Loggerhead Shrike, Chukar, Great Horned Owl, Western Meadowlark, Rock Wren, and Horned Lark.
 Once the breeders arrive on the island things like Sage Thrasher, Burrowing Owl, Grasshopper Sparrow, Brewer's Sparrow, Lark Sparrow, and large number of CLiff Swallow and Barn Swallow provide amusement while they hunt over the arid grasslands.
 In the winter things are more sparse, but winter residents like Northern Shrike, American Tree Sparrow, and a variety of raptors are possible.
 The island itself has turned up 100's or rare birds over the years and jsut about anything is possible given its unique place in the middle of the lake.

-2024 Pricing
+2025 Pricing

 What's Included & What to Expect